 Transparency & Accessibility

 I’ve been posting weekly updates on my facebook page and at michelleforboston.com/notes following each Council meeting to cover–concisely and in plain English–what happens at each meeting.
 I hope you’ll check them out to stay informed.
 If you don’t use Facebook and would like to have these updates emailed to you, sign up at michelleforboston.com/sendmenotes.
-We have also had Community Roundtable meetings at public libraries to hear directly from residents and will be holding regular office hours.
+We have also had Community Roundtable meetings at public libraries to hear directly from residents.

 Health Care Equity for City Employees